Count On Smart, Strategic Guidance When Dividing Marital Assets In Divorce

 Equitable asset division and distribution is a complex process, especially for affluent couples.
 To get the best result, you must choose an experienced attorney who knows how to protect your rights every step of the way.

 Your standard of living after divorce depends on how well you protect your property rights during divorce.
-The McGarity Group, LLC gives personal attention to every detail of your equitable distribution litigation.
-To schedule a consultation with an experienced divorce lawyer who understands Georgia’s laws on division of property, call our Buford or Braselton office today at 770.863.7404 or contact us online.
+Our attorneys at The McGarity Group give personal attention to every detail of your equitable distribution litigation.
+To schedule a consultation with an experienced divorce lawyer, call our Buford office today at 770-692-9877.
+You can also reach out online.